CodeLenz/Giffndof.jl/README.md

 ***Disclaimer: This is a first version of this package and many of the optimizations discussed in the manuscript are not yet implemented***

-There are seven main methods being exported, depending on the type of excitation:
+The following methods are exported, depending on the type of excitation:

-Analytical solutions

 ```julia
 y, yh, yp = Solve_exponential(M,C,K,U0,V0,load_data,t0=t0)